 An electric planer is also known as a power planer or surface planner.
-It is a woodworking tool used to create a smooth, level surface on a piece of lumber.
+It is a woodworking tool that creates a smooth, level surface on a piece of lumber.
 The electric planer has a rotating blade that shaves off small pieces of wood as it moves along the surface.

 The electric planer is powered by electricity and does not require manual labor.
 It is a handheld tool that is easy to use.
 The electric planer is available in different sizes and can be used for different purposes.

-It comes with two or three blades and can remove up to ⅛ inch off wood in one pass.
+It comes with two or three blades and can remove up to ⅛ inch of wood in one pass.
 What makes it distinctive is portability.